Health Services Administration, B.S.

 - The completion of 24 credit hours in health services administration

-- Completion of an online HSA internship orientation session
+- Completion of an online HSA internship orientation class (HSA 4853)

 Yes.
 We provide students with a list of affiliated organizations with which we have established a contract or agreement.
 However, you may be interested in interning at a location that is not on the list.
-If you find your own internship site, you must contact the program director so that an affiliate agreement can be established with the organization.
+If you find your own internship site, you must contact the HSA internship coordinator so that an affiliate agreement can be established with the organization.

 Registering for the Internship Course